woocommerce/storefront-homepage-contact-section/readme.txt

 == Changelog ==

+= 1.0.4 =

+Fix - Set Jetpack Contact Form "send to" email address to the address in General Settings.

 = 1.0.3 =

-New - Added setting for users to include own Google Static Maps API key (these API keys are required as of June 22, 2016)
+New - Added setting for users to include own Google Static Maps API key (these API keys are required as of June 22, 2016).

 = 1.0.2 =
 New - Added filter to manipulate the section title.